ethereum/go-ethereum/docs/developers/dapp-developer/dev-mode.md

 eth.sendTransaction({from: eth.accounts[0], to: eth.accounts[1], value: web3.toWei(50, "ether")})
 ```

 A transaction hash will be returned to the console.
-This transaction hash will also be displayed in the logs in the Geth console, followed by logs confirming that a new block was mined (remember in the local development network blocks are mined when transactions are pending).
+This transaction hash will also be displayed in the logs in the Geth console, followed by logs confirming that a new block was mined (remember, in the local development network, blocks are mined when transactions are pending).
 The transaction details can be displayed in the Javascript console by passing the transaction hash to `eth.getTransaction()`:

 ```sh
 eth.getTransaction("0x62044d2cab405388891ee6d53747817f34c0f00341cde548c0ce9834e9718f27")